ioBroker/ioBroker.modbus/README.md

 This offset is added to the read value after above multiplication.
 So the calculation looks like following `val = x * Factor + Offset`.

 ### Formula
-This field can be used for advanced calculations if Factor and Offset are not sufficient. **If this field is set, then the Factor and Offset fields are ignored.**
+This field can be used for advanced calculations if Factor and Offset are not enough. **If this field is set, then the Factor and Offset fields are ignored.**
 The Formula is executed by the eval() function.
 Therefore, all common functions are supported.
 Especially the Math functions.
-The formula must comply with Javascript syntax, therefore, also take care about upper and lower cases.
+The formula must comply with JavaScript syntax, therefore, also take care about upper and lower cases.

 In the formula, "x" has to be used for the read value from Modbus.
 E.g. `x * Math.pow(10, sf['40065'])`